AmericanMedicalAssociation/AMA-style-guide/styleguide/source/_patterns/00-atoms/06-buttons/02-button/button.md

 el: ".button"
 title: "Button"
 ---
-The search button allows a user to open the search modal in order to search.
+The button allows a user to interact with the content on the page by triggering a change or navigating through the site.